o-biotech/public-web-docs/docs/integrations/reports-dashboards/power-bi.md

 https://dashboard.openbiotech.co/api/data/warm/explorer
 ```

 Now input the request URL from above (or obtained from the dashboard) into the Power BI **URL Parts** text field.
-Then enter `Authorization` as a header parameter key, along with the **Bearer (token)** copied from OpenBiotech Dashboard in the value text field.
+Then enter `Authorization` as a header parameter key, along with the **Bearer (token)** copied from OpenEnsemble Dashboard in the value text field.

 ![Power BI From web Advanced Enter Values](https://www.fathym.com/iot/img/screenshots/biotech-power-bi-from-web-advanced-enter-values.png)